Soliton resolution for equivariant self-dual Chern-Simons-Schr\"odinger equation in weighted Sobolev class: Introduction

 \begin{rem}[Comparison with \eqref{eq:NLS}] For the finite-time blow-up case, there are similar results \cite{Raphael2005MathAnn,MerleRaphael2005CMP} in \eqref{eq:NLS} for solutions having slightly supercritical mass (i.e., $M[u]-M[Q]\ll1$).
 Under this assumption, a standard variational argument in the blow-up scenario ensures that solutions eventually undergo the near-soliton dynamics in the \emph{$L^{2}$-topology}.
 Note that in Theorem \ref{thm:asymptotic-description} we do not have $L^{2}$-proximity to solitons.

 For the near-soliton dynamics of \eqref{eq:NLS}, it is known from \cite{Raphael2005MathAnn} that any finite energy finite-time blow-up solutions satisfy either $\lambda(t)\sim((T-t)/\log|\log(T-t)|)^{\frac{1}{2}}$ or $\lambda(t)\lesssim(T-t)$.
 The former log-log rate essentially arises from negative energy solutions, which is impossible for the self-dual (CSS).
-It is expected that such log-log rate is possible for the focusing non-self-dual (CSS) \cite{BergeDeBouardSaut1995PRL}. \end{rem}
+It is expected that such log-log rates are possible for the focusing non-self-dual (CSS) \cite{BergeDeBouardSaut1995PRL}. \end{rem}

 \mbox{\textbf{Strategy of the proof.} }We use the notation in Section \ref{subsec:Notation}.

 For $m<0$, we will prove the global coercivity of energy \eqref{eq:intro-defocusing-neg-equiv}, which renders \eqref{eq:CSS-m-equiv} essentially defocusing for $m<0$.
 Thus the scattering for $H_{m}^{1,1}$-data follows from a classical argument using the pseudoconformal transform, see e.g., \cite{Cazenave2003book}.